 Directions

-- Drizzle with tahini dressing and garnish with fresh herbs, if desired.
+- Drizzle tahini dressing and add herbs if you want.

 Advice